Eric Boocock

-Eric Boocock (born 28 February 1945 in Dewsbury, Yorkshire, England) is a former Speedway rider who appeared in three Speedway World Championship finals.
+Eric Henry Boocock (born 28 February 1945 in Dewsbury, England) is a former motorcycle speedway rider who appeared in three Speedway World Championship finals.
+He was the joint manager of the Great Britain national speedway team with Colin Pratt and earned 53 international caps for the England national speedway team and 37 caps for Great Britain.

 Career

 Eric Boocock started his career with the Middlesbrough Bears in 1961 and stayed there until the promotion closed in 1964.
 The promoter, Reg Fearman opened up a speedway track at The Shay in Halifax and moved his Middlesbrough riders there, to form the Halifax Dukes.
-Erik Boocock spent his entire career with the Dukes, winning the British League and the KO Cup in 1966.
+Boocock spent his entire career with the Dukes from 1965, winning the British League and the KO Cup in 1966.
 He made three World final appearances and appeared with brother Nigel Boocock in the 1970 Speedway World Pairs Championship finals, finishing in third place.
 He was also a regular England International rider.

 He became British Champion in 1974 after finishing on the rostrum three times previously.
 The same season he became the first rider to gain a testimonial meeting for his services to speedway and then retired as a racer at the early age of twenty-nine.
 He appeared again briefly for the Halifax Dukes in 1983 but retired shortly after.